This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Canoeing provides an excellent opportunity to discover the Wey Navigations.
 Our information for canoeists gives you launch points and guidance for safe canoeing.

-Its not taking place until 19 September, but while the event is still fairly fresh in all our memories, how about booking for 2015?
-This year, we have made it possible to complete the booking form online and mail it back to us.
+Its not taking place until 19 September, but we want everyone to know about it now.
 We want the 2015 illuminated pageant to be the best ever – if you’re interested in being part of it, or even just coming along and spending a weekend with boating friends, click here…